 Test center personnel try to maintain a comfortable temperature in the testing rooms.
 In spite of these efforts, the room may be too cool or too warm for an individual's preference, so dress accordingly.
-Be aware that outerwear (overcoat, windbreaker, jacket, etc.) is not allowed in the testing room; however, clothing typically worn indoors (sweater, sweatshirt without hood, blazer) is allowed.
+Be aware that outerwear (e.g., overcoat, windbreaker, jacket, etc.) is not allowed in the testing room; however, clothing typically worn indoors (e.g., sweater, sweatshirt without a hood, blazer, etc.) is allowed.